amatriain/docker-prestashop/README.md

 # Docker Prestashop image

+## About

 Based on the [tutum/lamp](https://registry.hub.docker.com/u/tutum/lamp/) docker image, with prestashop-specific additions.
 The image has Mysql, Apache and PHP installed with all modules and configuration required by Prestashop.
 The only site enabled in Apache is the Prestashop installation.

 Dockerfile and other files can be found at the github repo: [amatriain/docker-prestashop](https://github.com/amatriain/docker-prestashop).
+Docker image can be found at the docker-hub repo: [amatriain/prestashop](https://registry.hub.docker.com/u/amatriain/prestashop/).
 This is not an automated docker-hub build, because automated builds are always tagged as "latest"; this would keep this image from being tagged with the prestashop version.

+Tagging both in Github and Docker-hub follows the Prestashop version: i.e. version 1.6.0.9 of this image contains Prestashop 1.6.0.9

+## Using

+See [Docker docs](http://docs.docker.com/reference/run) about running a container from an image.

-After starting the container, access port 80 to run the Prestashop installation wizard.
+After starting the container, access port 80 with a browser to run the Prestashop installation wizard.

 A database named **prestashop** is already created.
 There are three database users: